burgermanBrown/INST126_Project4_COVID_Tracker/README.txt

 We plan to seperate various graphs, which represent different data, into functions.
 The user will get to pick which function they would like to run
 As of now, we have 2 functions planned for covid data: The first covid_deaths() is data  showcasing cases by state and or county and covid_cases() shows cases by state or county.
 We have an additional 2 functions that will allow the user to decide how they will view their data.
 One function, set_range() will set the range for the matplot graph and the second function, displaf(df) will take values from set_range() function and present them in the visual form the user wants.

+The way we would like to run our program is largely based on user input.
+The user will be prompted to enter the data they would like to see; deaths or cases.
+Based on their selection, the program will generate the corresponding function.
+If the user selects death, then the program will use the covid_deaths() function.
+If the user selects cases, then the function covid_cases() will be used.
+A selection that is neither death or cases will promt an error message to the user.